 - Types: Three COVID-19 vaccines are available in the US.

-- Indication: all individuals ≥ 5 years of age
+- All individuals ≥ 5 years of age

 - Defer vaccination in patients with recent or current COVID-19 until full recovery and completion of isolation.